Wawavoun/Microbox-Archive/MB2/CF/readme.md

 In order to use this board you need a modified monitor (see Monitor).

 At boot the CF are automagically detected and initialized.
 The monitor display what is found.

+WARNING : CF are detected even without a suitable Flex file system.
+Of course in this case nothing good can happen !

 The detection routine need a timeout so the monitor need time to come on screen especially if there is no Compact Flash connected.

 The eprom and ram disk routines has been removed from the monitor so you cant use these devices.